Manufacturing Education: Evolving to Challenge Adversity and Public Sentiment

 How to Cite:

-Miller, M. R., (2011) “Manufacturing Education: Evolving to Challenge Adversity and Public Sentiment”, The Journal of Technology, Management, and Applied Engineering 27(2).
+Miller, M. R., (2011) “Manufacturing Education: Evolving to Challenge Adversity and Public Sentiment”, Journal of Industrial Technology 27(2).